Royal Trumpet Vine

 Beautiful clusters of large, lavender to pink trumpet flowers with golden throats grace this glossy-leaved vine; the flowers are attractive to hummingbirds and butterflies; needs a sturdy structure for support

 Royal Trumpet Vine features showy fragrant lavender trumpet-shaped flowers with gold throats along the branches from late spring to late summer.
-It has light green foliage.
+It has light green evergreen foliage.
 The glossy oval leaves remain light green throughout the winter.
-The fruit is not ornamentally significant.

 Royal Trumpet Vine is a multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.